weigle22/post-quantum-sign-FALCON-MVC/README.md

 ### Step 2: Set Up the Falcon API

 #### 1. Reference the DLL in the API
-   - If you made modifications to `falcon_full.dll`, place the updated DLL inside the `FalconDLL` folder in the API directory.
+   - If you modified `falcon_full.dll`, place the updated DLL inside the `FalconDLL` folder in the API directory.

 #### 2. Run the API Locally
    - Start the API and test it via **Swagger UI**.